itjope/slurk/README.md

 Usage
 ------
-* Paste an URL to a channel where Slurk is active.
+* Paste an URL to a channel where Slurk is active, or to Slurk directly.
 * Wait for Slurk to mark your message with a :white_check_mark:.
 * Search by mention bot name followed with a search string.
-Example `@slurk software`.
+Example `@slurk github`.

 Searchable fields:
 * Message text